User Story Tutorial - How to Write Confirmation?

 Opening confirmation tab

 3. Click on the first empty row and start typing the first confirmation item: Add an item to shopping cart (one-off).
-This means that when the product owner confirm the completion of this user story, he will check if he can successfully add an item to the shopping cart.
-In other words, developer has to deliver this feature/function when implementing this user story.
+This means that when the product owner confirms the completion of this user story, they will check if they can successfully add an item to the shopping cart.
+In other words, a developer has to deliver this feature/function when implementing this user story.

 Entering confirmation item

-4. Now, enter the other items that need to confirm:
+4. Now, enter the other items that need to be confirmed:

 1. Add an item to shopping cart (multiple attributes)